 For landed properties, site survey is recommended to ensure proper installation.

 Option 2: Access Point to effectively extend your WiFi coverage

 Access Point is an additional wireless router that acts as a WiFi extender or repeater by boosting and rebroadcasting the WiFi signal to further locations.
 Position the access point at a strategic location with an optimised setting and you can expect to extend the WiFi coverage beyond structures such as corners, bomb shelters or zig-zag pathways.
 Access Point rebroadcasts the same WiFi network ID so you won’t need to switch to another WiFi network as you move within the extended WiFi range.

-How do I get an Access Point?The solution only costs an additional $5 (Aztech FG7003GRV Router for plans of subscribed speeds up to 500Mbps) or $10 (Aztech FG7009AC router for plans of subscribed speeds up to 1Gbps) per month for a 24-month contract.
-Our installers will help you install and configure the new wireless router.
-We will need to install additional wiring during the surface trunking for the access point, unless your home has existing structured cabling and data points in the correct locations.
+How do I get an Access Point?The solution costs from an additional $5.05 (WiFi 5) or $10.09 (WiFi 6) per month on a 24-month contract.
+Our installers can help you install and configure the new wireless router.
+You will need to install additional wiring using surface trunking for the access point, unless your home has existing structured cabling and data points in the correct locations.